captcha-com/symfony-captcha-bundle/README.md

       ],
     ];
    ```
- 4. Edit your `config/services.yaml` so it autowires the controllers used in the library:
-    ```
-    # We need to autowire the Container (or manually wire it)
-    services:
-        Captcha\Bundle\CaptchaBundle\Controller\:
-            resource: '../vendor/carlos-mg89/symfony-captcha-bundle/Controller'
-            autowire: true
-    ```
- 5. Edit your `FormType` or your `FormBuilderInterface` with this bit that adds the captcha along with the constraing to validate the form:
+ 4. Edit your `FormType` or your `FormBuilderInterface` with this bit that adds the captcha along with the constraing to validate the form:
     ```
     $builder->add('captchaCode', CaptchaType::class, [
         'captchaConfig' => 'ExampleCaptcha',